MitchellWMckenzie/compression/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/8935913/23272492/130c96a6-f9c1-11e6-9713-81ed332a029f.png)
 ###### Figure 1.1 - The Information Bytes

+## Special Cases
+There are some special cases in the compression, such as spaces are marked as a special bit so the compression algorithm is more effective.
+During decompression the program knows how to decompress spaces and they are returned to a normal space.

 ## Conclusion
 The purpose of the program was to develop my skill in C and work in the Binary and Bit level of data.
 Overall the project might not be the most optimized but it was a great learning experience